richbodo/h2gc/README.md

 The client uses a local background process to perform system checks, which updates the GUI.
 That's called the "client daemon".
 I know.

 A server component of H2GC is also available.
 Here's where I reveal my true nerd self and drop into technical jargon.
+DON'T PANIC.

 The H2GC server is simple and lightweight - it ferries non-sensitive data sent from the client to other services, such as monitoring systems (nagios, observium, zenoss) or helpdesk systems (self-hosted, google apps, salesforce, etc.).

 One important goal of H2GC is to make it extremely easy to enhance the client app to check more system issues.
 On most systems it should be possible to write a shell script and drop it into a directory for the H2GC client daemon to pick up.
 On other systems (ios, android), one is forced to build tools to make it easy for users to write system checks.
 Each supported client OS will have a different method of doing this.
 Ultimately we want people who can't script to either learn how, or use a graphical tool to build system checks.